 David had known he was gay since the age of sixteen.
-He also knew he was both loved and accepted by God, and called to the ministry.
+He also knew he was both loved and accepted by God and called to the ministry.
 The RSV was the first time in any translation of the Bible, in any language, that the word “homosexuals” had been used.
 David thought the RSV wording of I Cor.
 6:9-10 was wrong.
 He checked the wording of the passage in the KJV and thought it was more accurate (“nor effeminate, nor abusers of themselves with mankind”).
 Then he looked in his Greek lexicon for the meaning of the two Greek words (malakos and arsenokoites) indicated as combined in the RSV footnote.
 This convinced him that the RSV translation team had made an error.

-After much thought and study, he wrote a several page compelling letter stating his case and sent one copy to The National Council of Churches of Christ in the United States of America (NCC), the organization that commissioned the RSV, and the other copy to the publisher, Thomas Nelson Publishers.
+After much thought and study, he wrote a several-page compelling letter stating his case and sent one copy to The National Council of Churches of Christ in the United States of America (NCC), the organization that commissioned the RSV, and the other copy to the publisher, Thomas Nelson Publishers.
 The NCC Executive Secretary sent his letter on to Dr. Luther Weigle, Dean of Yale Divinity and the head of the RSV translation team.
 David was surprised to receive a personal response a few weeks later from Dr. Luther Weigle.
 The two exchanged two additional letters.
 In the final letter, Dr. Weigle agreed the team would consider an alternate term for “homosexuals” in the next revision.

 David never spoke about or shared the contents of the letters with anyone.
-He didn’t want to risk someone even consideringthat he might be gay himself.
+He didn’t want to risk someone, even considering that he might be gay himself.
 After all, it was the 1950s.
 Why might a person care to address the topic so thoroughly and passionately unless he were gay?
 In signing the letter, he altered his identity enough to ensure privacy.

 His letter exchange with Dr. Luther A. Weigle, the head of the RSV translation team, remained hidden in the Yale Archives for over fifty years until Kathy and Ed discovered it.

-This exchange of letter is the ONLY historical evidence as to why the translation team made the decision that they did—to combine two Greek words into one word.
+This exchange of letters is the ONLY historical evidence as to why the translation team made the decision that they did—to combine two Greek words into one word.
 The word they chose to represent the behavior they believed the Bible addressed was the word "homosexual."

-When David challenged them in 1959, Dr, Weigle admitted the error, and indeed changed the translation to "sexual perverts' in the next RSV revision.
+When David challenged them in 1959, Dr. Weigle admitted the error and indeed changed the translation to "sexual perverts" in the next RSV revision.